BerWang/web/02 Agile Planning.md

 1. Make sure you have applied INVEST principles.
 2. Prioritise these based on value to the user, rejecting those which are no longer relevent.
+3. Have you considered the _alternative user stories_?

 Now work with your client to apply **MoSCoW** rules so that these requirements are prioritised correctly.